TEAMMATES/gsoc-2018/Shradheya_Thakre/progress.md

 Week 3 Plan:
 - [ ] Start work on Upgrade to Selenium 3.x
-- [ ] Explore new Testing Framework for JS which can be useful for front end migration
+- [ ] Work on improving stability of Tests

 Week 4 Plan:
 - [ ] Continue work on Upgrade to Selenium 3.x